-Exception: As an institution of higher education, there will be no visitation in Midrise Residential Honors College during the hours of 7:00 pm-9:00 pm Sunday - Thursday.
+Exception: As an institution of higher education, there will be no visitation in Midrise Residential Honors College during the hours of 7 p.m.-9 p.m., Sunday-Thursday.
 Please use this time to study or prepare for any upcoming presentations/tests you may have.
-Babbette Smith North and Babbette Smith South will not have visitation Tuesday and Thursday during 7:00 pm-9:00 pm and students are encouraged to participate in the residential tutoring program hosted in the lobby of each building.
+Babbette Smith North and Babbette Smith South will not have visitation Tuesday and Thursday from 7 p.m.-9 p.m. and students are encouraged to participate in the residential tutoring program hosted in the lobby of each building.